AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/README.md

 The `@azure/msal-browser` package described by the code in this folder uses the [`@azure/msal-common` package](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-common) as a dependency to enable authentication in JavaScript Single-Page Applications without backend servers.
 This version of the library uses the OAuth 2.0 Authorization Code Flow with PKCE.
 To read more about this protocol, as well as the differences between implicit flow and authorization code flow, see the section [below](#implicit-flow-vs-authorization-code-flow-with-pkce).

-This is an improvement upon the previous `msal-core` library which will utilize the authorization code flow in the browser.
+This is an improvement upon the previous `@azure/msal` library which will utilize the authorization code flow in the browser.
 Most features available in the old library will be available in this one, but there are nuances to the authentication flow in both.
 The `@azure/msal-browser` package does NOT support the implicit flow.

 ## FAQ